• Skip to primary navigation

 • 2 large eggs room temperature

-• 2 tablespoon unsalted butter melted (if salted, reduce salt to ¼ or ½ tsp)
+• 2 tablespoon melted unsalted butter if salted, reduce salt to ¼ or ½ tsp

 • 1 teaspoon pure vanilla extract